 What is marketing automation and how does it fit with content marketing?

 These days, there are some pretty slick tools that can increase content engagement, teach your clients more about their users, automate repetitive tasks, schedule content publications and better target personas.
 Although robots aren’t good at creating compelling content just yet, the latest technology can simplify your content marketing – and we can take care of the writing!

 How do you measure the effectiveness of content marketing?

 Start by determining what success means for your clients.
 Then figure out which key performance indicators (KPIs) are useful to ensuring you deliver them. cylindr’s content marketing experts can help you find out what KPIs are best for your clients’ brand.

 What kind of content delivers maximum effect?

-What we think about B2B content marketing
+Learn more about B2B content marketing

 B2B content marketing workshops

 Experienced content marketer and B2B marketing strategist David Hoskin takes you through the latest content marketing best practices.
 You’ll discover how to optimize your web presence and make social media and content marketing an integrated part of your brand strategy.